Tributes paid as ‘fair, tough and reasonable’ Doug Beattie quits as UUP leader

 “I know this won’t be the end of his political contribution but hope he enjoys some more time to spend with his loving family.”

-Alliance deputy leader Dr Stephen Farry wished Mr Beattie well for the future, adding: “He will no doubt continue to make a significant contribution to politics and public life.”
+Alliance leader Naomi Long wished Mr Beattie well for the future, and deputy leader Dr Stephen Farry added: “He will no doubt continue to make a significant contribution to politics and public life.”

 Ireland’s former deputy premier Simon Coveney said he was “sorry” to see Mr Beattie step down.